CSD Labs

 AVAH Lab, under the direction of Dr. Maryam Naghibolhosseini, specializes in the study of voice production, speech acoustics, and auditory sound processing.
 AVAH Lab mainly studies voice disorders in adults; and the goal is to determine the relationships between the voice production mechanisms, the generated speech sounds, and the perceived voice quality to improve voice assessment and treatment procedures.
 AVAH Lab uses machine learning and computational modeling to develop automated voice analysis methods that could improve the diagnosis of voice disorders.

-The Clinical Applications of Speech Acoustics (CASA) Lab, led by Dr. Thea Knowles, studies speech production in people with motor speech disorders (such as individuals with Parkinson’s disease) using a combination of acoustic, perceptual, and person-centered techniques.
-The overall goals of the CASA Lab are to better quantify the characteristics of disordered speech production and identify mechanisms to inform and improve clinical speech management.
+The Speech Outcomes in Neurogenic Communication (SONiC) Lab, led by Dr. Thea Knowles, studies speech production in people with motor speech disorders (such as individuals with Parkinson’s disease) using a combination of acoustic, perceptual, and person-centered techniques.
+The overall goals of the SONiC Lab are to better quantify the characteristics of disordered speech production and identify mechanisms to inform and improve clinical speech management.

 Developmental Speech Lab